 1865 – John Packwood, shown above, who is building a carriage factory across the street (in what is now Shotwell Park), buys the inn.

 1871 – Packwood removes the original structure and has the present inn built at a cost of $20,000.
 It is now three stories tall, with a balcony, and wings to the east and north.
 Packwood names it Packwood House, and demolishes a house across the street to provide a better view of the lake.

-1874 – Packwood sells the Inn to partnership of Friend A. Andrews and Edward A. Andrews, who keep the name Packwood House.
-Edward Andrews manages the Inn for 45 years, the longest single ownership in the Inn’s history.
+1874 – In April, Packwood sells the Inn for $20,000 to a partnership of Friend A. Andrews and Edward A. Andrews.
+They keep the name Packwood House, and Edward Andrews manages the Inn for 45 years.

 1891 – World chess champion William Steinitz (shown below), while in Skaneateles to report on the New York State Chess Association’s summer tournament for the New York Tribune, plays and wins two blindfold games at the Packwood House.